The best PDF readers for Mac let you read, manipulate, annotate, and convert PDF files hassle-free on your Apple devices.

 PDFelement is a great option for teams in particular, with powerful collaborative capabilities, letting you add sticky notes, comments, text boxes and more.
 And you can use the tool to fill out business documents such as contracts and tax forms.
 PDFelement offers a standard package, but for all features you will need there is a professional package.

-- We've also featured the best PDF merger tools.
+We've been testing out the best PDF merger tools.